fdazen/fda-documentation/property_info.md

 ---
 title: Property Info
-tags:
+tags: [property info, company info]
-  - property info, -company info
 keywords: "property info, logo, time zone, default guest settings, default guest county, guest settings, company info"
 last_updated: "November 25th, 2015"
 summary: This section is dedicated to information about your company and how guest information are displayed in your system.